 - Front Cam.
 Similar to the mega cam test, the Front Cam option will let you test the performance of your phone’s front camera.
 When you run the test, the front camera will open with HDR Auto and flash ON (If your phone has it).
 After that, you can take a selfie to complete the test.

 - Black.
 When you are in doubt about the black color appearance on your phone’s display is somewhere not usual, you can run this test to check.

 - Version.
 This option will reveal the phone model and some other hardware details that aren’t much interesting or useful.

-Also, unlike the usual Factory Reset, if you click on Factory reset option under the hidden menu, it will immediately wipe out all the data on your phone without asking for confirmation.
+Also, unlike the usual Factory Reset, if you click on the Factory reset option under the hidden menu, it will immediately wipe out all the data on your phone without asking for confirmation.
 So, be aware of this before you click on Factory reset from the hidden menu.

 Alternative of IoT Hidden Menu

-Similar to IoT Hidden Menu, there is System UI Tuner that is known for modifying Android’s certain interfaces.
+Similar to IoT Hidden Menu, there is a System UI Tuner that is known for modifying Android’s certain interfaces.
 It is a hidden setting that Google has implemented for Android users starting from the Marshmallow Android version.
-It mainly contains experimental features and some of its features have already turned out to be really useful that now almost every new Android phone comes with i.e Do Not Disturb mode.
+It mainly contains experimental features and some of its features have already turned out to be really useful now almost every new Android phone comes with that i.e Do Not Disturb mode.

 System UI Tuner is basically for explorers who are curious to get their hands on new features early that could become part of the Android OS officially in the future.
-Also, because it contains testing and experimental features, some phone brands such as Samsung, LG have excluded this from their custom Android builds.
+Also, because it contains testing and experimental features, some phone brands such as Samsung, and LG have excluded this from their custom Android builds.
 All smartphone brands are free to add or exclude it if they are not fine with it.